[ Skip Main Nav ]

 The Clinical Mental Health Counseling program is accredited by CACREP at specific campuses.
 Note that licensure laws vary by state, so some states require both the NCE and the LMHCE to practice at certain levels.
 Students must determine the licensure requirements in any states in which the student desires to practice.

-Talk with an advisor to learn more about the admissions process and choose your degree program.
+Talk with a representative to learn more about the admissions process and choose your degree program.

 The Master of Science in Counseling program in Mental Health Counseling (Utah campuses), and the Master of Science in Counseling program in Clinical Mental Health Counseling (Phoenix and Tucson campuses) are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP; cacrep.org).